The Beginner’s Guide for How to Use a Cricut Maker

 I currently have mine sitting on an IKEA Alex drawer unit, but before that, I had it on an IKEA kitchen cart that I hacked.

 I’ve also had it on a desk.
-Wherever you place it, make sure that you have space in front of the machine and behind it so that the mat can move without hitting anything.
+Wherever you place it, ensure you have space in front of and behind the machine so that the mat can move without hitting anything.

 It will also need to be near your computer if you plan on using it with a computer (it also works with iPads and phones – both iPhone and Android.)

-I also like to have an additional workspace for cutting vinyl and putting it on the mat.
+I also like an additional workspace for cutting vinyl and putting it on the mat.

 Remove all of the packaging and plug it in.
 Connect it to your computer with the USB cable if using a computer.

-(It does have a Bluetooth connection, but I can never get Bluetooth anything to work, so I use the cable.)
+(It has a Bluetooth connection, but I can never get Bluetooth to work, so I use the cable.)
 Update: the Bluetooth connection works flawlessly.
 Try it!

-Next, you will need to download the software to use the Cricut Maker.
-It’s called Cricut Design Studio and is web-based, but still requires you to download an application for it.
+Next, you must download the software to use the Cricut Maker.
+It’s called Cricut Design Studio and is web-based, but it still requires downloading an application.

-Download the software and install it.
-If you’re new to Cricut, you will need to make an account.
+Download and install the software.
+If you’re new to Cricut, you must create an account.

 The software will walk you through setting it up for your machine.